sintaxi/aria/README.md

 # Aria

-A crappy wrapper for a crappy API.
+A wrapper for aria API.
 Basically makes request to API and parses the SOAP response.

 ## Installation